karolmajek/tfrc/README.md

 ## Download COCO checkpoints

-With this script you can download all models from the table above and upload them into your storage bucket.
+With the script `download_tpu_models_to_gs.sh` you can download all models from the table above and upload them into your storage bucket.